rabwill/short-trey-instructions/instructions.md

 ===
 # Exercise 1: Build a Backend API for the Solution

-In this exercise you will set up REST API based on Azure Functions and test the API.
+In this exercise, you will set up a REST API based on Azure Functions and test the API.

 ## Introduction
 You will set up a REST API for Trey Research, a hypothetical consulting company.
-It provides API's for accessing information about consultants (using the `/api/consultants` path) and about the current user (using the `/api/me` path).
-In this exercise the API doesn't support authentication, so the current user will always be "Avery Howard".
+It provides APIs for accessing information about consultants (using the `/api/consultants` path) and about the current user (using the `/api/me` path).
+In this exercise, the API doesn't support authentication, so the current user will always be "Avery Howard".

 The code consists of Azure Functions written in TypeScript, backed by a database in Azure Table storage.
 When you run the app locally, table storage will be provided by the Azurite storage emulator.